PioniaPHP-project/Pionia/docs/files/src/Core/Services/ServiceContract.php.txt

     public Request $request;

     /**
-     * @var array $deactivatedActions An array of actions that are deactivated for the current service */ public array $deactivatedActions = [];
+     * An array of actions that are deactivated for the current service
+     * @var array $deactivatedActions
+     */
+    public array $deactivatedActions = [];

     /**
-     * @var array $actionPermissions An associative array of actions and their required permissions */ public array $actionPermissions = [];
+     * An associative array of actions and their required permissions
+     * @var array $actionPermissions
+     */
+    public array $actionPermissions = [];

     /**
-     * @var array $actionsRequiringAuth This array contains the actions that require authentication */ public array $actionsRequiringAuth = [];
+     * This array contains the actions that require authentication
+     * @var array $actionsRequiringAuth
+     */
+    public array $actionsRequiringAuth = [];

     /**
-     * @var bool $serviceRequiresAuth If true, the entire service requires authentication */ public bool  $serviceRequiresAuth = false;
+     * If true, the entire service requires authentication
+     * @var bool $serviceRequiresAuth
+     */
+    public bool  $serviceRequiresAuth = false;

     /**
-     * @var ?string $authMessage This message will be displayed when the entire service requires authentication */ public ?string $authMessage = null;
+     * This message will be displayed when the entire service requires authentication
+     * @var ?string $authMessage
+     */
+    public ?string $authMessage = null;